sjey/jekyll-now/about.md

 ### More Information

 I have a master degree in computer application.
-My pasion is about cloud, automation, CI/CD, Docker, etc
+My pasion is about cloud, automation, CI/CD, kubernetes and photography.

 ### Contact me